grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/10- IPv6 DNS Take Over via mitm6.md

 3. After obtaining DHCPv6 address, it then query for WPAD(Web proxy auto discovery) .
 As you see below, the client queries for the IPv4 and IPv6 address of wpad.marvel.local and the attacker replies its IPv4 and IPV6 address
 ![[Pasted image 20240716213537.png]]

 4. The Domain Computer acknowledged that the WPAD server is kali/attacker's IP.
-It will requeste wpad.dat file to the attacker's machine via HTTP `GET`.
-Based from the image below, it successfully downloaded the wpad.dat.
+It will request the wpad.dat file to the attacker's machine via HTTP `GET`.
+Based on the image below, it successfully downloaded the wpad.dat.
 `GET http://fakewpad.marvel.local/wpad.dat`
 ![[Pasted image 20240716221027.png]]

 5. The `wpad.dat` file contains JavaScript that directs the host to use the attacker's (Kali's) proxy.
+It will direxr
-6. The domain computer attempts to authenticate to the attacker's(KALi) proxy using NTLM authentication.
+6. When the domain computer makes HTTP request to the internet, it goes to the attacker's web proxy.
+It attempts to authenticate to the attacker's(KALi) proxy using NTLM authentication.

-1. The attacker reposnds with ;407 Proxy Authentication required, prompting the domain computer to send an NTLM authentication (NTLM Negotiate)
+7. The attacker responds with ;407 Proxy Authentication required, prompting the domain computer to send an NTLM authentication (NTLM Negotiate)
 2. The domain computer sends an NTLM Negotiate message to the attacker.
 3.